Modem In Computer Network

 A modem (modulator-demodulator) is a device that transmits digital information over analog telephone lines.
 It converts digital signals from a computer into analog signals that can be transmitted over telephone lines and vice versa.
 There are three types of modems:

-See also What Is A Computer Modem
+See also What's In A Computer

 1. Dial-up Modem